run-llama/llama_index/docs/guides/fullstack_app_guide.md

 As you can see, we can easily augment and wrap the services provided by LlamaIndex (like the little external document tracker) to help provide a good user experience on the frontend.

 You could take this and add many features (multi-index/user support, saving objects into S3, adding a Pinecone vector server, etc.).
 And when you build an app after reading this, be sure to share the final result in the Discord!
+Good Luck! :muscle: